 We have both articles and videos for beginners on this website, as well as intermediate to advance skill levels – once you start getting comfortable with the basics.
 Since you mentioned you have an interest in hemming trousers, here is an article with helpful tips about that: Top 5 Tips for Hemming Pants

-As with many people who are just learning a new skill and may not want to purchase a lot of information to begin with, we have a section of all free videos with a variety of skills being taught.
-You can find these free videos here.
+As with many people who are just learning a new skill and may not want to purchase a lot of information to begin with, we have a section of free videos with a variety of skills being taught.

 Please feel free to contact us with any questions you may have along the way.
 Happy sewing!